gabepublic/local-simplesite-httpservers/README.md

 - Clone this repo

-- Note: the `build` folder contains a very simple web site that will be served by the simple http-server
+- Note: the `src` folder contains a very simple web site that will be served by the simple http-server